zburgermeiszter/convertr-interview/README.md

 }
 ```

-## CI/CD

-The following tasks are automated using GitHub Actions:

-- Lambda build using `bun`
-- Terraform validation, linting, viunnerability checking (audit, tfsec)
-- `terraform plan` on feature branches
-- Easy-access plan output in Pull Request comments.
-- `terraform apply` on `main`

-**IMPORTANT**
-Configure the following environemnt variables in repository settings:

-- `ROLE_ARN` - ARN of role to assume through OIDC
-- `AWS_REGION` - Target AWS region for deployment

 # Improvements

-The following optional improvemnts have been identified during the development but skipped due to the limited time and scope of requirements:
+The following optional improvements have been identified during the development, but skipped due to the limited time and scope of requirements:

 - Use pre-signed S3 URLs for large files to exceed API gateway size limits and Lambda execution time limits.
 - Configure CloudWatch alarms
 - API Gateway throttling
 - Use Lambda versions and aliases for easier release/rollback
-- Configure checkov for vulnerability scanning
+- Configure Checkov for vulnerability scanning